epfl-lasa/obstacleAvoidance_Cpp/HowToUse.md

 Install gmapping with:
 * sudo apt-get install ros-kinetic-slam-gmapping

+Install jsk_rviz_plugins to be able to display the velocity command in rviz:
+* sudo apt-get install ros-kinetic-jsk-rviz-plugins

 ---

 For each one of the following lines, open a terminal and run the command in it